GM-Consult-Pty-Ltd/porter_2_stemmer/README.md

     'consignment'
   ];

-  // Preserve the default exceptions. final exceptions = Map<String, String>.from(Porter2Stemmer.kExceptions);
+  // preserve the default exceptions. final exceptions = Map<String, String>.from(Porter2Stemmer.kExceptions);

-  // Add a custom exception for "TSLA". exceptions['TSLA'] = 'tesla';
+  // add a custom exception for "TSLA". exceptions['TSLA'] = 'tesla';

-  // Instantiate the [Porter2Stemmer] instance using the custom [exceptions] final stemmer = Porter2Stemmer(exceptions: exceptions);
+  // instantiate the [Porter2Stemmer] instance using the custom [exceptions] final stemmer = Porter2Stemmer(exceptions: exceptions);

-  /// Iterate through the [terms] and print the stem for each term. for (final term in terms) {
+  /// iterate through the [terms] and print the stem for each term. for (final term in terms) {

-    // Get the stem for the [term]. final stem = stemmer.stem(term);
+    // get the stem for the [term]. final stem = stemmer.stem(term);

-    Print the [term => stem].
+    // print the [term => stem].
     print('$term => $stem');
   }
 }